 While your international credit history cannot be transferred to the U.S., financial institutions that have a worldwide presence and do business in the U.S. may be able to access your history and approve you for a U.S. bank account or credit card.

-HSBC is another financial institution that operates worldwide and provides services to those new to the U.S. If you have a current account with HSBC, are employed in the U.S., are a student or plan to be a student in the U.S., own property or plan to own property in the U.S., you can apply for a bank account, even before you arrive.
+HSBC is a financial institution that operates worldwide and provides services to those new to the U.S. If you have a current account with HSBC, are employed in the U.S., are a student or plan to be a student in the U.S., own property or plan to own property in the U.S., you can apply for a bank account, even before you arrive.
 It is also possible to subsequently secure a credit card.

 If your financial institution also does business in the U.S., you may be able to leverage that relationship to secure a U.S. bank account or credit card.